infn-datacloud/webapp-rgw/docs/contrib/git-workflow.md

 ```

 We now apply all the needed changes with as many commits as needed.
-When we think we have, it is possible to merge (rebasing eventual other
+When we are done, we merge (rebasing eventual other changes from`dev`)
-changes from `dev`) `new-feature` into `dev` branch to test it on on the
+`new-feature` into `dev` branch to test it on the testbed cluster.
-testbed cluster.
-If `semantic-release` finds at least one commit message starting with the
+If semantic-release finds at least one commit message starting with the
-`feat:` token, it will increment the minor version number creating the
+`feat:` token, it increments the minor version number and creates the
 pre-release `v0.21.0-dev.1`.
 The CI/CD pipeline will build and deploy the pre-release to the
 Kubernetes test cluster.